Four Types of End Times Books & the Order in which to Read Them!

 Rose Guide to End-Times Prophecy: by Timothy Paul Jones

-My new favorite!
+This is my new favorite!
 Imagine if someone merged a high-school history book with a DK travel book (you know, those books with glossy pictures on every page).
 The first few chapters felt a bit basic to me.
-Yet, by the end, I was like: “This book is perfect for newbies!”
+Yet, by the end, I was like: “This book is brilliant!”
 I was surprised by how well-written and fair it was to each view-point.
 In fact, I now recommend it to be one of your first five eschatology books.

-A Basic Guide to Eschatology: Making Sense of the Millennium by Millard J. Erickson – This book is, by far, my favorite survey book.
-You can skip the first couple chapters on Schweitzer and Bultmann and dive right into the Millennial views : ) But, it is SO helpful for getting all the basic arguments.
+A Basic Guide to Eschatology: Making Sense of the Millennium by Millard J. Erickson – This book is, by far, my favorite survey book from the last 10 years — especially for teaching pastors.
+I’d recommend skipping the first couple chapters on Schweitzer and Bultmann (as they’re kinda boring) and dive right into the Millennial views : ) But, it is SO helpful for getting all the basic arguments.
 This book also led me to a lot of other substantial treatises on the subject!
-Another one to add to your “first five End Times books.”
+This should also be another one to add to your “first five End Times books.”

 The Last Days Handbook: Robert P. Lightner – After I first became a teaching pastor, this was the first comparison book I could find on the subject.
 And honestly, it was the first book that helped me get a grasp of the big picture.
 So, even though it’s not my top pick anymore, I’ll always be fond of it.
 But, it’s been updated since I read it; so, it just might be your fav!

-For Sorting out Dispensationalism vs. Covenentalism (views of Israel vs. the church), try: “Perspectives on Israel and the Church: 4 Views” by Chad O. Brand – It’s a bit academic but, it’ll help you discover the more nuanced views of Progressive Dispensationalism and Progressive Covenentalism.
-Or try “Three Views on Israel and the Church: Perspectives on Roman 9-11” by Jared Compton
+“Perspectives on Israel and the Church: 4 Views” by Chad O. Brand – It’s a bit academic but, it’ll help you discover the more nuanced views of Progressive Dispensationalism and Progressive Covenentalism.
+Or try “Three Views on Israel and the Church: Perspectives on Roman 9-11” by Jared Compton.
+Or, here’s a video sermon where I give my opinion!

 And this leads us to the third category: